MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 ## Summary
 [summary]: #summary

-This RFC provides information on taking state snapshots.
+This RFC provides information on taking snapshots of enough of state such that we can resume proposer execution after a restart.
 These snapshots would give us a mechanism for more quickly reproducing edge cases and errors as they arise.
 Snapshots can be broken into three projects: Partial and full-offline snapshots (covered here in detail), and full-online snapshots which is out-of-scope for now.
 Partial snapshotting can be done first and in parallel with implementation of transition frontier persistance to make the full-offline version much quicker to implement afterwards.

 ## Motivation